Every week I am asked this question, “What do you want to discuss in our next one-on-one meeting?”

 In her book, Contagious Culture, Anese advises that managers be fully present and “be aware of, and responsible for, your impact.
 Hold [the employee] as magnificent.
 Intend for them to shine.
 And they will step into that.”

 About a month ago, I was feeling unmotivated.
 I was getting bogged-down in the minor details of my job instead of feeling like I was working in my Zone of Genius at my optimal employee performance level.
 That is the unique quality that everyone brings to the table, for me it’s my writing.

 Instead of making assumptions or providing his reflections on my performance, my manager began by asking me what was going on for me.
 He was genuinely curious about my experience.
 After I shared, he explained how he really wanted me to be working in my ZOG, and even explained how that would serve the greater company goals.
 We brainstormed ways that I could get back to this level of employee performance as soon as possible.

 I left the meeting feeling seen, and feeling deeply supported in my success at the company.
 And knowing that my efforts were helping the company to grow, revitalized my sense of fulfillment.
 In about 20 minutes, we got on the same page, clarified what I should be working on that was most high-leverage, and strengthened our relationship.

 Of course, a broad question like “how’s it going?”, may not be best suited to all employees.
 If the person is either reluctant to share anything at all, or offers waaay too much information, ask more pointed questions to get to the heart of the matter.
 This is when asking what they want to discuss ahead of time in the one-on-one really pays off.

-So much people management can be accomplished over email, employee engagement software, and company-wide or team meetings.
+So much people management can be accomplished over email, or via communication software and company-wide or team meetings.
 But one-on-ones have a particular potency that can’t be replaced.
 They have 3 basic purposes; build the relationship, answer the most pressing challenges, and re-align the employee with team or company goals.